mickfuzz/makecode-platformer-101/learningDimensions.md

 * **Why is it needed :** Working with User Input is a key part of most computer programming design, it allows the user to interact with the programme to make things happen.

 * **How it happens in practice:**  Examples include:
-  - controlling the player movements
+  - controlling the player movements on screen
+  - responding to button presses for jumping for firing etc

 ### Separate Formatting from Data